Shoelace Knot Comparison

 - For those unable to use both hands, first place goes to the One Handed Knot as the easiest shoelace knot to tie with one hand.

-- Third place would be the delightfully simple FreedomKnot.
+- Fourth place would be the delightfully simple FreedomKnot.

-- Equal fourth position goes to both the Standard Knot and the Two Loop Knot, which both form identical knots using slightly different movements.
+- Equal fifth position goes to both the Standard Knot and the Two Loop Knot, which both form identical knots using slightly different movements.

-- Fifth place goes to the Double Ian Knot, although it can be fickle when it comes to untying.
+- Sixth place goes to the Double Ian Knot, although it can be fickle when it comes to untying.

-- Sixth place goes to the four very similar secure knots: Ian's Secure Knot, Surgeon's Knot, Turquoise Turtle Knot and Better Bow Knot.
+- Seventh place goes to the five quite similar secure knots: Ian's Secure Knot, Surgeon's Knot, Turquoise Turtle Knot and Better Bow Knot and Berluti Knot.

 - Next most difficult are the Two Stage Knot, Loop the Loop Knot and the Double Knot, all of which require two distinct stages to be done in turn.